Roman-HLIS-Cosmology-PIT/HAZARD-simulator/README.md

 python GCR_GUI.py</pre>

 Note: The GUI requires tkinter.
 On some Linux systems you may need to run sudo apt-get install python3-tk.

-Citing or Acknowledging
-If you use this codebase in a publication, please cite the repository and acknowledge the developers.
-See CITATION.cff or contact the maintainers for recommended citation formats.

 Questions or Issues?
 Please open an issue or submit a pull request for bug fixes, enhancements, or documentation improvements.